Camotes Islands: Tourism

-There are about 22 tourist resorts catering to both domestic and international visitors with many public and private beaches.
+There are about 22 tourist resorts catering to both domestic and international visitors, with many public and private beaches.
+Diving and snorkeling are available at some of the resorts.
+Tourism is a key focus of economic development for the island, centred on its white-sand beaches and clean environment.

-Also in the Camotes Islands you can find tourist spots such as Buho Rock, Greenlake Park, Mt.
-Calvary (Kalbaryo), Lake Danao and the vast mangrove swamp along the sides of the road from Pacijan (San Francisco) to Poro.
-There are many caves such as Bukilat Cave, Timubo Cave and Guadalupe Cave which has a fresh-water underground lake.
-There are also two waterfalls, one in Poro and one in Tudela.
-There is diving and snorkeling opportunities at some of the resorts.
+Tourist spots in the island group include Buho Rock, Greenlake Park, Mount Calvary (Kalbaryo), Lake Danao and the vast mangrove swamp along the road from Pacijan (San Francisco) to Poro.
+There are many caves such as Bukilat Cave, Timubo Cave and Guadalupe Cave, which has a freshwater underground lake.
+Poro has two waterfalls, one in Poro and one in Tudela.